migueravila/SimpleFox/README.md

 # SimplerentFox

-A theme for Firefox and Thunderbird completly transparent (Now with system buttons and Bookmarks bar transparent)
+A theme for Firefox and Thunderbird completly transparent

+#### Features:
+- Compressed files for no custom rules
+- No-Compressed files for custom rules
+- Tab bar, URLBar and Sidebar transparent
+- Some buttoms removed (But can be added again)

 ## Firefox: